gmofishsauce/yarc/doc/ISA.md

 YARC is a 16-bit computer with a 15-bit address space.
 There are 30k bytes of main memory.
 The top 2k of the address space is reserved for I/O registers.

-YARC has four general registers r0 through r3 and a few special registers.
+YARC has four general registers r0 through r3, four index registers ix0 through ix3,  and a few special registers.
+General register r3 is reserved for use as the program counter (PC).
+Index register ix3 is reserved for use as the stack pointer (SP).
-IR holds the currently-executing opcode.
 There is a flags register F containing the traditional C, Z, N, and V (Carry, Zero, Negative, Overflow) flags.
+There are also non-architectural registers holding an ALU input, the previous ALU output, and the currently executing instruction.

 The hardware dictates a number of restrictions.
 ALU operations take 2 cycles called "phase 1" (phi1) and "phase 2" (phi2).
 ALU operands may be registers, not memory.
 The ALU has a transparent holding register that can be loaded from memory in a single cycle, but that cycle may not be either an ALU phase 1 or 2 cycle.
-Also, no register may be used as an address or data in the same cycle during which it is updated.
+Also, no register may be used in the same cycle that it is updated.

+The index registers have an incrementer/decrementer capable of adding the values -4 .. +3 to any index register.
+Index register increments also take two cycles, the second of which is a "dead" cycle (the system address bus is not driven).

 ## Instruction set overview